 The above has been made known to the Office of the Legal Services Commissioner (the solicitor conduct overseer) and the Law Society of NSW, with both of those bodies turning a blind eye at all times.

 Some would have you believe that the matter is complex, when, in fact, the matter is simplicity in itself.
 Terence Goldberg of Turner Freeman Lawyers could only have sued Enmore Spiritualist Church Incorporated for his legal costs if the church had been Turner Freeman's client.
 The church was not Turner Freeman's client.

 As Terence Goldberg acted for the four plaintiffs in the matter and also named the church as the sixth defendant, therefore placing the church in opposition to the four plaintiffs, it does not take a legal mind to deduce that the church was not his client.
 Also, and which is also obvious to all and sundry, if the church were Terence Goldberg's client, it would not have been left as an unrepresented party in the proceedings; which it was.
 Any suggestion that the church was Turner Freeman's client is clearly absurd.

 See below a selection of letters to and from John McKenzie, the Legal Services Commissioner.
 You will see that Mr McKenzie, like Terence Goldberg, also makes statements which are unable to be true.
 Click on the letters to view a pdf version.

 A list of the Court documents involved as well as other pertinent documents relating to this matter can be found on this site's other page by clicking on this link

-or by choosing 'Documents'
+or by choosing 'The Evidence'

 in the menu.
 You will see that all Court documents support the claim that Terence Goldberg did not act for Enmore Spiritualist Church Incorporated in any capacity.